-While there are a fair few bikes coming to market, very few have made their way through one or more owners as yet.
+While there are a fair few motorbikes coming to market, very few, have made their way through one or more owners as yet.

 But in the main, it’s going to take another few years for electric bikes to trickle down to the used marketplace.

 So is it really time to invest in an electric bike?

 As of right now, we’d say not quite yet.

 Unless you’re super-curious or have money to burn, we think most bikers will be best served to wait a few years before making the switch.